Do different kinds of photon-pair sources have the same indistinguishability in quantum silicon photonics?: Quantum silicon PICs and experimental setups

 The generation of photon pairs in a SiPIC can be achieved through SFWM processes in a low squeezing regime \cite{Quesada:22,Wright:2018,Parmigiani:2019,Cordier:19}.
 Typically, two pump photons (at wavelengths $\lambda_{P1}$ and $\lambda_{P2}$) are converted into two newly generated idler and signal photons (at wavelengths $\lambda_i$ and $\lambda_s$) \cite{Signorini2020on-chip}.
 Non-degenerate SFWM is achieved when identical pump photons wavelength ($\lambda_{P1}= \lambda_{P2}$) are used so that the generated photons have different wavelengths \cite{Fukuda:05,Melloni:08,Friis:18,signorini2021silicon}, while in degenerate SFWM the situation is inverted, i.e. different pump photon wavelengths ($\lambda_{P1}\neq \lambda_{P2}$) and equal generated photons wavelength ($\lambda_i= \lambda_s= 2(\lambda_{P1}^{-1}+\lambda_{P2}^{-1})^{-1}$)\cite{SchmittbergerMarlow:20}.
 In both cases, the state of the output photons is in general a squeezed state: the two-mode squeezed state for the non-degenerate case, and the single-mode squeezed state for the degenerate one \cite{Lvovsky:14,Bagchi_2020}.
 Both states have useful properties for quantum applications.
 For example, the non-degenerate case is used in combination with the heralding procedure to obtain probabilistic single photon sources, while the degenerate case produces a couple of correlated identical single photons.
 In this work, the latter case has been implemented in a SiPIC, where the generated pairs of degenerate photons are used to obtain HOM interference.

 Two SiPICs are used in this work.
 Figs. \ref{fig:SiPIC-1} and \ref{fig:SiPIC-2} show the schematic diagrams of the integrated circuits for the two devices named SiPIC-1 and SiPIC-2, respectively.
 Pictures of the actual chips together with their packaging modules are shown in Figs. \ref{fig:SiPIC-1}(d) and \ref{fig:SiPIC-2}(b).
 The devices are packaged on a metal-based printed-circuit board (MPCB), with 24-port electrical wiring, and are pig-tailed to a 24-channel fiber array.
 The MPCB is in contact with a thermo-electric cooler (TEC) to control the chip temperature.
 SiPIC-1 and SiPIC-2 are based on silicon waveguides with a nominal 450 x 220 nm$^2$ cross-section (typically 480 x 210 nm$^2$ after fabrication) and were fabricated through IMEC/Europractice using their passive+ Silicon-on-Insulator (SOI) platform, similarly to our previous report \cite{lee2022controlled-not}.
+Dispersion tailoring was not used to optimize SFWM processes since previous experiments \cite{lee2019noise} show a quite broad generation spectrum for photon pairs in silicon waveguides.
+The measured waveguide propagation loss is 2 dB/cm, a relevant feature for the sources we want to compare.
+For microring resonators, it determines the quality of the cavity, whose design has the coupler parameters adjusted to the losses.
+For waveguide spirals, it gives an effective length $L_{\rm eff}=[1-\exp(-\alpha L)]/\alpha$, with $L$ the geometrical length and $\alpha$ the propagation loss per unit of length, which enters quadratically in the SFWM generation rate \cite{helt2012does}.
+From the analysis of this quantity, we choose the geometrical length of the long spirals in SiPIC-1 and SiPIC-2, finding 1.5 cm as an optimal value.